perfsonar/docs/FAQ.rst

 A: See this page XXX.
 Note that the perfSONAR Toolkit development team has not created hard minimum or maximum requirements - the perfSONAR Toolkit will function on almost any form of hardware.
 Performance considerations do favor meeting or exceeding the minimum guidelines.

-Q:Does my machine have to meet the System Requirements?
+*Q: Does my machine have to meet the System Requirements?*

-A:
-There is nothing on the perfSONAR Toolkit that will prevent systems that do not meet the requirements from starting.
+A: There is nothing on the perfSONAR Toolkit that will prevent systems that do not meet the requirements from starting.
 Erroneous or inaccurate behavior is possible if the hardware cannot support the measurement tools.

-Q:The colors on my Console Configuration do not match what I see on the web.
-Some are green already.
+*Q: The colors on my Console Configuration do not match what I see on the web.
+Some are green already.*

-A:
-If you are upgrading from a previous version of the perfSONAR Toolkit, the colors may be green already because a particular aspect was configured previously.
+A: If you are upgrading from a previous version of the perfSONAR Toolkit, the colors may be green already because a particular aspect was configured previously.
 These do not need to be configured again.

-Q:The Services On This Node screen shows many services in the non-running state when first started, what is wrong?
+*Q: The Services On This Node screen shows many services in the non-running state when first started, what is wrong?*

-A:
-Many of the services will be in this state because they are missing some key configuration items (e.g. from the Administrative Info).
+A: Many of the services will be in this state because they are missing some key configuration items (e.g. from the Administrative Info).
 After following the configuration steps check this screen again, most should be functional.

-Q:I do not see my service in the Directory Of Services, where is it?
+*Q: I do not see my service in the Directory Of Services, where is it?*

-A:
-Much like DNS, the information that will populate the Lookup Service will take time to propagate.
+A: Much like DNS, the information that will populate the Lookup Service will take time to propagate.
 Please allow some time (e.g. a few hours) before your service will be fully visible.

-Q:What is the purpose of BWCTL Limits/OWAMP Limits?
+*Q: What is the purpose of pscheduler Limits?*

-A:
-These allow you to limit the influence that outside users have on your system performance.
+A: These allow you to limit the influence that outside users have on your system performance.
 For example, to prevent your machine/network from being saturated with BWCTL tests, limit the duration and maximum bandwidth available.
 These screens allow a fine grained way to protect resources.

-Q:How can I set limits to prevent others from overusing BWCTL/OWAMP?
+*Q: How can I set limits to prevent others from overusing BWCTL/OWAMP?*

-A:
-BWCTL and OWAMP have configurable dialog that allows the administrator to limit the resources consumed.
+A: BWCTL and OWAMP have configurable dialog that allows the administrator to limit the resources consumed.
 To set the limits for BWCTL, consult this section.
 To set the limits for OWAMP, consult this section.

-Q:How many NTP servers do I need, can I select them all?
+*Q: How many NTP servers do I need, can I select them all?*

-A:
-It is recommended that 4 to 5 close and active servers be used.
+A: It is recommended that 4 to 5 close and active servers be used.
 The Select Closest Servers button will help with this decision.
 Note that some servers may not be available due to routing (e.g. non-R&E networks vs R&E networks - a common problem for Internet2 and ESnet servers).

-Q:Can I boot from a USB key instead of a CD?
+*Q:C an I boot from a USB key instead of a DVD?*

-A:
-The perfSONAR Toolkit Netinstall and Live USB images are capable of being installed on a USB stick instead of a CD.
+A: The perfSONAR Toolkit Netinstall and Fullinstall images are capable of being installed on a USB stick instead of a CD.
 To write these images to the media, we recommend using dd:

-sudo dd if=pS-Performance_Toolkit-3.4-FullInstall-x86_64.iso of=/dev/disk3
+sudo dd if=pS-Performance_Toolkit-4.0-FullInstall-x86_64.iso of=/dev/disk3

-Q:A CVE announcement was made for the current perfSONAR Toolkit Kernel, what do I do?
+*Q: A CVE announcement was made for the current perfSONAR Toolkit Kernel, what do I do?*

-A:
-The perfSONAR development effort subscribes to all major outlets that will announce kernel CVEs.
+A: The perfSONAR development effort subscribes to all major outlets that will announce kernel CVEs.
 In the event that a CVE is announce that directly effects operation of the pS Performance Toolit, the following steps will take place:

-Announcements regarding the CVE will be posted to the perfsonar-user and perfsonar-announce mailing lists, more information on the mailing lists can be found here: https://lists.internet2.edu/sympa/info/perfsonar-user and https://lists.internet2.edu/sympa/info/perfsonar-announce
+- Announcements regarding the CVE will be posted to the perfsonar-user and perfsonar-announce mailing lists, more information on the mailing lists can be found here: https://lists.internet2.edu/sympa/info/perfsonar-user and https://lists.internet2.edu/sympa/info/perfsonar-announce
-A timeline will be relayed regarding availability of new kernels.
+- A timeline will be relayed regarding availability of new kernels.
-The CentOS project will make the patched kernel available first, and it will be available through the yum repositories on the toolkit before the perfSONAR project is able to apply the web100 patches.
+- The CentOS project will make the patched kernel available first, and it will be available through the yum repositories on the toolkit before the perfSONAR project is able to apply the web100 patches.
-It is strongly suggested that perfSONAR Toolkit users utilizing the NetInstall option upgrade immediately.
+- It is strongly suggested that perfSONAR Toolkit users utilizing the NetInstall option upgrade immediately.

-Run the following command:
-sudo yum update
+Run the following command: sudo yum update
-perfSONAR Toolkit users that are rely on the LiveCD option, through April of 2015, can either continue using their instance, or shut it down depending on the severity of the CVE.
-Note that the project will announce if a new LiveCD will be available, depending on the severity of the CVE and impact to users.
-The perfSONAR project will release a web100 patched version of the most recent kernel, and make these available through the yum repo.
-Announcements will be made again to the mailing lists.

-Q:During the NetInstall, I see errors about a corrupt file being downloaded.
-What should I do?
+*Q: During the NetInstall, I see errors about a corrupt file being downloaded.
+What should I do?*

-A:
-During the NetInstall, you may see some errors about a corrupt file being downloaded along with buttons like Reboot and Retry.
+A: During the NetInstall, you may see some errors about a corrupt file being downloaded along with buttons like Reboot and Retry.
 This happens if it fails to download an RPM from a mirror, which can happen for numerous reasons.
 Usually, that error can be solved by hitting Retry.
 You may have to hit that multiple times depending on which mirrors the install is trying to download the RPM from.

-Q:How do I change the MTU for a device?
+*Q: How do I change the MTU for a device?*

-A:
-N.B.
-Changing the MTU on your perfSONAR host should only be done if the underlying network supports the chosen size.
+A: Changing the MTU on your perfSONAR host should only be done if the underlying network supports the chosen size.
 Please work with your local network staff before making this change on any host.
 You can view the MTU of your network devices by executing the /sbin/ifconfig command.
 To temporarily change the MTU for a device, you use the ifconfig command and specify the device and the new MTU.
-For example:

-ifconfig eth0 mtu 9000 up
+For example: ifconfig eth0 mtu 9000 up

 To make these changes permanent you need to modify the specific devices configuration file.
 These files are in /etc/sysconfig/network-scripts/ and have names like ifcfg-eth0 for the device eth0 and ifcfg-eth1 for eth1.

 For example you could add the line MTU="9000" for IPv4 or IPV6_MTU="9000" for IPv6 to /etc/sysconfig/network-scripts/ifcfg-eth0.
 After making the changes you need to restart the network services by running the command 'service network restart' as root.

-Q:How do I change the SSL certificate used by the web server?
+*Q: How do I change the SSL certificate used by the web server?*

-A:
-The toolkit by default generates a self-signed SSL certificate that it configures for use with the Apache web server.
+A: The toolkit by default generates a self-signed SSL certificate that it configures for use with the Apache web server.
 Some users may desire to replace this certificate with a certificate signed by a certificate authority (CA).

 You may also need to replace the certificate due to a problem sometimes encountered with browsers not accepting the self-signed certificate.
 You may see an error like the following:

     HOST uses an invalid security certificate.